rephyr/save-timelapse/README.md

 ![The Save Timelapse viewer, showing a factory drawn with Factorio's own belt, splitter and pipe artwork](assets/sprites.PNG)

 > **Beta.** The recording format is frozen, so a capture you make today keeps working as the tool updates, and every released format is checked against real recorded bytes on every build.
-The project is still young and moving quickly, so expect the occasional bug.
-Please report them.
+There are a few places that need ironing out but all the hard stuff is done and current version seemed stable during testing period.

 ---